 Truckee weather: Sunny week ahead

-Truckee has a week of sunny, clear weather before rain and snow chances return in time for next week, the National Weather Service said.
+Truckee can expect sunny skies with highs in the 50s through this week, the National Weather Service said.

-Today will be sunny with highs around 49.
-Winds will be between 5 and 15 mph, with gusts hitting 25 mph.
-Tonight’s lows will drop to 23, with winds around 5 to 10 mph.
+Today will be sunny with highs around 53.
+Winds will be between 10 to 15 mph this morning, with gusts hitting 30 mph.
+Tonight’s lows will land at 26.

-More sun is expected Wednesday, when highs will climb to 59.
-Lows will dip to 31 that night.
+Tuesday and Wednesday will both by sunny, with highs reaching 59 and 58, respectively.
+Lows will drop to the high 20s both nights.

-Thursday will see highs of 62.
-Winds will reach 10 to 15 mph that afternoon.
-Lows will land at 32 that night, with 5 to 10 mph winds and gusts reaching 20 mph.
+Thursday and Friday’s highs will remain in the high 50s, and lows will continue to settle in the high 20s for both of those nights.

 Support Local Journalism